 Associate Professor of Medicine (General Internal Medicine and Public Health); Researcher

 Associate Professor of Surgical Oncology; Researcher

 - Peek, Richard, Jr., M.D.

-Mina Cobb Wallace Professor of Immunology; Professor of Medicine; Gastroenterology, Hepatology, and Nutrition; Professor of Cancer Biology; Director, Gastroenterology, Hepatology and Nutrition; Researcher
+Mina Cobb Wallace Professor of Immunology; Professor of Medicine (Gastroenterology, Hepatology & Nutrition); Professor of Cancer Biology; Director of Gastroenterology, Hepatology & Nutrition; Researcher

 - Reynolds, Albert B., Ph.D.

 Ingram Professor of Cancer Research; Professor of Cancer Biology; Executive Director, Vanderbilt Antibody and Protein Resource (VAPR) ; Program Director, VICC Signal Transduction & Cell Proliferation Research Program; Researcher

 Assistant Professor of Medicine (Nephrology); Researcher

 Professor of Surgery, Anesthesiology; Program Director, General Surgery Residency Program; Surgical Oncologist

 Professor of Medicine (Gastroenterology, Hepatology, & Nutrition); Researcher